Skip to main content

 • Purpose: Create filterable, searchable program listings

-• Use case: Graduate programs, undergraduate majors, certificate programs
+• Use cases: Graduate programs, undergraduate majors, certificate programs

 • Unique benefit: Automatically generated advertising landing pages (append ?masthead=false to hide the site’s menu and masthead for paid campaigns)